Bhavesh2000/Technovision2k19/technovision/user/README.md

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

-## Copyright and License

-Copyright 2013-2019 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-resume/blob/gh-pages/LICENSE) license.
+## Designed and Developed by Shreyas Fegade and Bhavesh Wani